ethrvander131/firestore_search_131/README.md

-# Firestore Search Scaffold - firestore_search
+# Firestore Search Scaffold - firestore_search_131

 This package helps developers in implementation of search on Cloud FireStore.
 This package comes with the implementation of widgets essential  for  performing search on a database.